OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 |Windows 10 ver.&nbsp;>=&nbsp;1903,<br>Window 11 | Microsoft 365 ver.&nbsp;>=&nbsp;16.0.13530.20424<sup>2</sup>| No |Microsoft Edge<sup>1, 3</sup> with original WebView (EdgeHTML)|
 |Windows 8.1<br>Windows 10,<br>Windows 11| Microsoft 365 ver.&nbsp;>=&nbsp;16.0.13530.20424<sup>2</sup>| Yes<sup>4</sup>|  Microsoft Edge<sup>1</sup> with WebView2 (Chromium-based) |

-<sup>1</sup> When Microsoft Edge is being used, the Windows Narrator (sometimes called a "screen reader") reads the `<title>` tag in the page that opens in the task pane.
-When Internet Explorer 11 is being used, the Narrator reads the title bar of the task pane, which comes from the **\<DisplayName\>** value in the add-in's manifest.
+<sup>1</sup> When you use Microsoft Edge, the Windows Narrator (sometimes called a "screen reader") reads the `<title>` tag in the page that opens in the task pane.
+In Internet Explorer 11, the Narrator reads the title bar of the task pane, which comes from the **\<DisplayName\>** value in the add-in's manifest.

 <sup>2</sup> See the [update history page](/officeupdates/update-history-office365-proplus-by-date) and how to [find your Office client version and update channel](https://support.microsoft.com/office/932788b8-a3ce-44bf-bb09-e334518b8b19) for more details.